Dr Ryan Kaplan Be Psychology & Mental Health

-Director & Clinical Psychologist Swinburne University of Technology
+Director & Clinical Psychologist

 Body Dysmorphic DisorderBody dysmorphic disorder (BDD) can be a very distressing and debilitating condition.
 People with BDD perceive one or more aspects of their appearance to be flawed or physically unattractive, usually when no such flaw is apparent to others.
 A wealth of evidence shows that when treated by an experienced clinician, BDD can respond well to psychological therapy, especially CBT.